kearkyle/CPU-Schedulers/README.md

 ## Development:
 All contributions are welcome.
 I will respond and gladly review any pull requests or issues that you may have.
 Feel free to [open an issue](https://github.com/kearkyle/CPU-Schedulers/issues) for any issues that you may find.
+Take a look on the [contributing guidelines](https://github.com/kearkyle/CPU-Schedulers/blob/master/contributing.md) to start with contributions.

 ## Running code
 To run the code, on Linux terminal type: